Humane Sagar: Personal life and death

+Sagar was born in Titlagarh from a musical family.
+His father Ravi Chandra Sagar was a singer and musician while mother Sefali Suna was also a singer and teacher.
 Sagar married Shriya Mishra in 2017, his fellow participant in the show Voice of Odisha Season 2.
 They have a daughter.

-Humane died of pneumonia and multiple organ failure at AIIMS Hospital, Bhubaneshwar, on 17 November 2025, at the age of 34.
+Humane died of pneumonia and multiple organ failure at All India Institutes of Medical Sciences, in Bhubaneswar, Odisha, India on 17 November 2025, at the age of 34.